 Never Co Sign a Loan Before or After Bankruptcy.
 Ever.

 Do not co sign loans for anyone.
 Ever.
 Understand that if you co sign a car loan or a credit card loan you are primarily liable if the other person misses payment for any reason.
 They might be the nicest person in the world (today).
 But, if they fall ill or become unemployed, the creditor will, without question, look to you and report the delinquency against your credit report.
 I know you have reasons to do it.
 Don’t co sign loans for anyone.
+This is why many parents won’t cosign their kids’ student loan.
+For some students, it might be a good idea to check out no credit student loan as an alternative.

 Credit After Bankruptcy